Skip to content

 Multi-WAN (MWAN) provides outbound traffic load balancing and automatic failover across multiple WAN links.
 It is included as a standard feature on HSG, CMG, and HSA series devices with no additional licensing required.

-MWAN aggregates available bandwidth across multiple ISP connections, monitors each link continuously, and automatically redirects traffic to surviving links when a connection drops.
-It also supports per-flow traffic steering rules — equivalent to policy-based routing (PBR) — with built-in failover.
+When multiple ISP connections are available, MWAN aggregates their bandwidth, monitors each link continuously, and automatically redirects traffic to surviving links when a connection drops.
+Traffic steering rules allow specific flows to be directed to a designated WAN link based on source IP, destination, port, or protocol — combining the flexibility of policy-based routing (PBR) with built-in failover.

 How It Works